 - Must be from one of the Pacific Islands or South East Asia countries;

 - Parents must be residing in the home country, not in the United States of America.

 How can IWORK help me in college?

 - For International Students, IWORK is based on need and is typically reserved for students from the South Pacific and East Asia geographic areas.

 - No Student Loan Debt.
 IWORK students attending BYU–Hawaii finish their degree and then return to their home region with no student loan debt (see the application or the Terms and Conditions for complete details).

-- Benefits - amount covered is based on need
+- Benefits - the amount covered is based on need.